iOS Telegram Forensics. Part I: Acquisition and Database Analysis

 Acquiring iOS Telegram data

 Telegram stores messaging data on its servers and does not save it using iOS backup mechanisms such as iTunes and iCloud.
-On the one hand, this approach is beneficial for digital forensics because it allows you to access user data even if the device is damaged or unavailable.
-On the other hand, it does not let you obtain Telegram data using the iTunes and iCloud backup acquisition methods that are less technically demanding.
-Cloud acquisition can work as an initial step in Telegram analysis, but the information acquired from the cloud may be incomplete.
+On the one hand, this approach is beneficial for digital forensics because it allows you to obtain user data from the cloud if the device is damaged or unavailable.
+On the other hand, it does not let you access Telegram data using the iTunes and iCloud backup acquisition methods that are less technically demanding.

-Here are some additional Telegram artifacts you can find on mobile devices:
+Here are the sought-after Telegram artifacts you can find on mobile devices:

 • Secret chats